Voler

-"Voler" (meaning "Fly") is a French-language song and the third single from Michel Sardou's album, Être une femme 2010.
+"Voler" (meaning "Fly") is a French-language song and promotional single from Michel Sardou's album, Être une femme 2010.
 It is a duet with Celine Dion.
-"Voler" was written by Jacques Vénéruso and Sardou, and produced by Vénéruso and Thierry Blanchard.
-It went to radio on 2 September 2010, and is available as a music download from Sardou's album, which was released on 30 August 2010.
+"Voler" was written by Jacques Veneruso and Sardou, and produced by Veneruso and Thierry Blanchard.
+It went to radio on 2 September 2010, and was made available as a music download from Sardou's album, which was released on 30 August 2010.
 The song reached number 48 on the Belgian Wallonia Singles Chart.

 Music video

 The music video was released on 22 November 2010 and contains new footage of Sardou and excerpts from Dion's two 2007 videos: "Et s'il n'en restait qu'une (je serais celle-là)" and "Immensité".